Similar to other specialists we will obtain your history and details, then perform an expert physical examination.

 Sometimes traditional injections can only go so far, but a knee replacement is not warranted, contra-indicated, not possible, or just not wanted.
 This is where specialty pain procedures come in.

-One of the specialty pain procedures we offer at Southern Healthcare Alliance is an ultrasound guided genicular nerve block and subsequent denervation.
+One of the specialty pain procedures we offer at Southern Neurology, Physical Medicine & Rehabilitation is an ultrasound guided genicular nerve block and subsequent denervation.
 Ultrasound enhances the targeting of these structures over traditional fluoroscopic guidance.
 The treatment can be accomplished with radio frequency ablation or the use of chemoneurolysis (alcohol) injection.
 This is a good option for chronic knee pain or even those with chronic knee pain after a knee replacement